 - Companies of All Sizes (from Start-Up to $ 1b+)

 Answers to FAQs about Internal Corporate Investigations Services

 Q: Why do companies need to hire outside counsel to conduct internal corporate investigations?

 There are multiple benefits to engaging outside counsel to conduct an internal corporate investigation.
-For one, experience is critical, and you need to ensure that all aspects of the investigation are managed and overseen by attorneys who have extensive experience in similar types of matters.
+For one, experience is critical, and you need to ensure that all aspects of the investigation are managed and overseen by corporate investigation attorneys who have extensive experience in similar types of matters.
 For another, engaging outside counsel ensures that the process and the outcome investigation will be protected by the attorney-client privilege.